guido57/autochromium/README.md

 ```
 that means that a shared library (libbase.so) which chromedriver expected to be present in the chromium-browser installation is not present!

+### Set speaker and microphone
+In my case I had:
+- an audio amplified speaker connected to the 3.5mm jack
+- an USB microphone like this